SudharsanLh/dbt_enpal_assessment/README.md

 #### 4. All deals have lost label
 - **Issue:** From above point, master_deal table shows all deal have lost label even though deals were closed.
-- **Solution:** This needs to be either cleaned-up for closed deals or investigated if there is a CRM issue
+- **Solution:** This needs to be either cleaned-up for closed deals or investigated if there is a CRM issue.
+Add closed_won_label field to differentiate from lost_label is a resolve.